-A court in Scotland added to the unending Brexit mess on Wednesday, by unanimously ruling Prime Minister Boris Johnson lied to the queen in order to suspend Parliament, a move it has labeled unlawful.
+A court in Scotland added to the unending chaos that is Brexit on Wednesday, by unanimously ruling Prime Minister Boris Johnson lied to the Queen in order to suspend parliament, a move it has labeled unlawful.

-The ruling doesn't mean an immediate recall for Parliament, which was suspended amid chaotic scenes Monday night.
-Instead, an emergency hearing in the Supreme Court on Tuesday will make a final ruling.
+The ruling does not mean an immediate recall for parliament, which was suspended amid chaotic scenes on Monday night.
+Instead an emergency hearing in the Supreme Court on Tuesday will make a final ruling.

 In a summary of their findings, the Court of Session judges unanimously said Johnson's decision to suspend was motivated by the “improper purpose of stymieing Parliament.”

 “The Court will accordingly make an Order declaring that the Prime Minister's advice to HM the Queen and the prorogation which followed thereon was unlawful and is thus null and of no effect,” they added.

 Joanna Cherry, the lawmaker who led the legal challenge told reporters outside the court that the “next move is to demand the recall of parliament.”

 However, barrister Jolyon Maughan, whose Good Law project funded the legal challenge, tweeted “that the effect of the decision is that Parliament is no longer prorogued.”

 “This is an incredibly important point of principle.
 The prime minister mustn’t treat parliament as an inconvenience,” Maughan told the Guardian.
 “I’m relieved that my understanding of the functioning of our democracy — that allows parliament to exercise its vital constitutional role — has been vindicated by Scotland’s highest court.”